open-sauced/docs/docs/features/repo-pages.md

     - An **exceptionally high score (above 40%)** could have different interpretations depending on the project.
 For very popular repositories, it might still reflect a strong community.
 For smaller projects, it could suggest a lower barrier to entry that might lead to a high volume of low-quality contributions or unfinished work.

 For **Owners/Maintainers**, Contributor Confidence helps understand recent stars and forks in the context of contributors.
 A higher score suggests more people who have recently contributed elsewhere or within the repository itself, which can be a positive indicator of the overall health of your repository.

+### Insights into the OSSF Scorecard

+The Scorecard serves two primary purposes:

+- To help open source maintainers improve their security best practices
+- To assist open source consumers in assessing the safety of their dependencies

+You can find out more about how the OSSF Scorecard works and how to interpret the results on the [OSSF Scorecard website](https://scorecard.dev/#what-is-openssf-scorecard).

 ### Contributor Dashboard